Breakout Sessions: Friday

 News Content: What Works, Whats Next?

+Technology has changed the way consumers get their news.
+Technology has changed the way we gather the news.
+And journalists have also changed their ways of reporting the news to an audience that has toppled traditional methods of sharing information.
 Learn what works with today's audiences on-air and online.
 News consumers are finding what they need at different times, on different platforms and different sources.
 What you need to know about consumer habits and how to plan for their needs tomorrow.

 Why You're Doing Audio Levels Wrong and Why it Really Does Matter